-It is further the intent of this chapter to establish building design standards to enhance the general appearance, maintain and improve the quality of life of residents and visitors, and protect the value of properties within the City of Olathe.
-Building design and construction shall be genuine, employing good design principals and quality building materials to be long-lasting and harmonious to adjoining properties and the community.
+It is the intent of this chapter to establish building design standards to enhance the general appearance, maintain and improve the quality of life of residents and visitors, and protect the value of properties within the City of Olathe.
+Building design and construction of all buildings, including residential and nonresidential buildings, shall be genuine, employing good design principals and quality building materials to be long-lasting and harmonious to adjoining properties and the community.